-The HRP-1 was the second helicopter ever flown in the United States and the world’s first successful tandem-rotor helicopter.
+The HRP-1 was the third helicopter ever flown in the United States and the world’s first successful tandem-rotor helicopter.
 It led to the development of the Boeing Chinook family of aircraft that would serve in many nations into the 21st century.

 Frank Piasecki’s P-V Engineering Forum produced the HRP during World War II.
 The company then became the Piasecki Helicopter Corp., and after Piasecki left the company in 1955, it became the Vertol Aircraft Corp., purchased by Boeing in March 1960.

 During World War II, single-rotor helicopters were limited by their small payload and cramped passenger compartments, so the U.S. government asked for development of a twin-rotor helicopter that could carry troops and equipment into the battlefield.
 On Jan.
 1, 1944, the contract went to Frank Piasecki on the basis of a demonstration of his experimental single-seat PV-2 helicopter at National Airport in Washington, D.C.
 Also designated internally as the PV-3, it was the world's largest helicopter at the time, with enough room for eight passengers and a two-person crew.

 Originally nicknamed the “dogship” because it was a test vehicle, the U.S. Navy designated the PV-3 the XHRP-X (experimental helicopter transport, Piasecki model one), and the official Navy prototypes were designated XHRP-1.
 Then, the aircraft was nicknamed the “flying banana,” a name that stuck with the HRPs as well as the later H-21 series.